Elective Modules in UCD

 Registering to Elective Modules

 - If you want an Elective module, simply click Select Elective under it.
 Your choices will be recorded in the Electives Modules section of the Electives page.

 - In most cases, In-Programme Elective registration will be confirmed immediately.
 If you meet the requirements, there are places available and it fits in with your timetable then you have a place on the module and you will see Confirmed appear as the module status on the Electives page.

-- If you see Provisional beside a General Elective choice it means that places for that module will be randomly allocated on 7/8 September.
+- If you see Provisional beside a General Elective choice it means that places for that module will be randomly allocated on the weekend before lectures start.
 Please note that prior to random allocation confirmed places are available on In-Programme Electives only.
 Electives that are Provisional do not add up in the Credit Information box on the right hand side of the Electives page.

 - Check your UCD Connect email for daily status updates on the General Electives that you have chosen.
 Check your UCD Connect email on 8 September to see if you were successful in getting a place in your General Elective modules.
 If you get a place, the status will change to Confirmed and your credits will accumulate.